-Donald Trump’s Approval Increased After Capitol Riots, Rasmussen Poll Says
+Donald Trump's Approval Increased After Capitol Riots, Rasmussen Poll Says

 "These double standards, this raging hypocrisy, these lies of commission and omission, might have worked 15 years ago, might have bamboozled the public once upon a time, but not anymore," he wrote.

-The data in the new Rasmussen Reports survey conflicts with data from the Pew Research Center.
-According to the nonpartisan think tank, Trump’s approval rating has dipped to a historic low.
-In particular, the poll found that just 29 percent of American adults approve of the head of state’s job performance.
+The data in the new Rasmussen survey conflicts with results from the Pew Research Center.
+According to the nonpartisan think tank, Trump's approval rating has dipped to a historic low.
+In particular, the poll found that just 29 percent of American adults approve of the head of state's job performance.
 The alleged plunge was found to be primarily driven by Republicans and Republican-leaning Americans.
-Notably, 77 percent of this cohort approved of Trump’s performance in August, while just six in 10 do today.
+Notably, 77 percent of this cohort approved of Trump's performance in August, while just six in 10 do today.

-Pew Research Center also found that Biden is viewed more positively after the storming of the Capitol — 64 percent of voters surveyed claimed they have a positive opinion of his conduct following November’s election.
+Pew also found that President-elect Joe Biden is viewed more positively after the storming of the Capitol — 64 percent of voters surveyed claimed they have a positive opinion of his conduct following November's election.

 Newsweek noted that a recent ABC News and Ipsos poll claimed 67 percent of Americans believe that Trump bears responsibility for the riots.
 In addition, a recent Ipsos survey found that 51 percent of Americans believe that the storming of the Capitol was an attempted coup.